vtmattedi/fullstackAws/readme.md

 <a href="https://fullstackaws.onrender.com/">Here</a>.</p>
 </div>

 The app, is a network example where you can check a global feed in real time, post content, edit content and see other users posts.
 It implements JWT authentication with session based refresh tokens and access tokens.
+It connects to a postgress database (currently using neon).

+It originally used AWS and its MySQL database however, the only options was to have a ipv4 to access that Database and it is not cover under the free tier, so after a month I switched to neon's postgress solution.

 Some of the feature you will find on this project: